AlexN0va/RoboArm/README.md

 - FS90R
 - SRF30

+## PCA9685 (PWM Driver IC)
+The PCA9685 is a PWM controller used to control multiple servos or LEDs with precise PWM.
+It’s commonly used in applications where you need to control many devices simultaneously without putting too much strain on the microcontroller.
+- The PCA9685 generates PWM signals using an internal clock and outputs them to the connected servos or LEDs.
+- Each PWM signal can be set to a different duty cycle (i.e., how long the signal stays high versus low in each cycle).
+- 16 Channels: It can control up to 16 independent PWM channels (e.g., for controlling 16 servos or LEDs), all using just 2 I2C pins from the microcontroller.
+- PWM Output: It generates pulse-width modulation (PWM) signals for each of its channels, which are used to control the speed or position of devices like servos or the brightness of LEDs.

 ## What is PWM
 PWM is a tehcnique that is used to create a varible based analog output from a digital singla. it is comonly used to control the sepedn or motors, birghtness of LEDS, and for servos.